dakshtrehan/Musk-Classification-using-NN/README.md

 Check for the epochs(iterations) if validation loss is increasing and validation accuracy is decreasing perfrom early stopping by decreasing epochs.

 Check for the accuracy on testing and training dataset.

+Choices made :
+1. Sigmoid is used as it will classify output as 0 or 1 but ReLu/SoftMax will provide probablities.
+2. Epochs are chosen by focussing on decrease in validation accuracy and increase in validation loss for multiple times.
+3. 5 layers were made because it was mentioned in the task.
+4. ID, Molecule_name, Confrontation_name are dropped because we were concerned with features although those can be vectorized thus not causing any problem to model.